kh-kim/simple-nmt/README.md

 # Simple Neural Machine Translation (Simple-NMT)

+This repo contains a simple source code for advanced neural machine translation based on Sequence-to-Sequence and Transformer.
+Most open sources have unnecessarily too complicated structures, because they have too many features more than people's expected.
+I believe that this repo has minimal features to build NMT system.
-This repo contains a simple source code for advanced neural machine translation based on sequence-to-sequence.
-Most open sources are unnecessarily too complicated, so those have too many features more than people's expected.
-Therefore, I hope that this repo can be a good solution for people who doesn't want unnecessarily many features.
+Therefore, I hope that this repo can be a good start for people who doesn't want unnecessarily many features.

-In addition, this repo is for [lecture](https://www.fastcampus.co.kr/data_camp_nlpadv/) and [book](https://kh-kim.gitbook.io/natural-language-processing-with-pytorch/), what I conduct.
-Please, refer those site for further information.
+Also, this repo is for [lecture](https://www.fastcampus.co.kr/data_camp_nlpadv/) and [book](https://kh-kim.gitbook.io/natural-language-processing-with-pytorch/), what I conduct.
+Please, refer those sites for further information.

 ## Features